List of Switched at Birth characters: Natalie Pierce

 Played by Stephanie Nogueras, Natalie is a deaf student at Carlton who dislikes the idea of the pilot program due to the amount of funding having been cut from multiple programs at Carlton to fund the pilot program.
 As such, Natalie and some of her friends torment the hearing students, particularly Bay.
 When Bay and Natalie's rivalry appears to get out of hand, Melody hosts a mandatory retreat in the woods in order to bring the hearing and deaf students closer and dispel any animosity.
-At the end of the retreat, Bay and Natalie declare a truce.
+At the end of the retreat, Bay and Natalie declare a truce, eventually becoming friends.
 It is later revealed that Natalie is a lesbian.

 Jace

 Portrayed by Matthew Kane.
 Jace is from Britain and is a coffee shop barista as well as Daphne's ex-boyfriend.
-He grew up geocaching & he explains to Daphne that geocaching's like a treasure hunt.
-Jace decides he'd like to learn how to use sign language for a month & he learns quickly.
+He grew up geocaching and he explains to Daphne that geocaching's like a treasure hunt.
+Jace decides he'd like to learn how to use sign language for a month and he learns quickly.
 Jace was a temporary love interest of Daphne.
 In the season 2 finale "The Departure Of Summer", He and Daphne expose Senator Chip Coto as corrupt and a philanderer, destroying his career and marriage.
 Jace was subsequently deported, but he left happy for getting the truth about the corrupt Senator out.